 As this Cato Institute article points out, just because France does have a relatively high standard of living doesn't mean that France's economy is doing well.
 One of the drawbacks of the French labor regulations is that France has a higher-than-average unemployment (see below).
 As the OECD Index of Employer Protection, it is more difficult to fire someone in France than it is in the United States.
 If France were able to hire more people, it might be that the labor productivity per employee drops a bit.
 But at least more French people would be working, and that overall economic output increases.
 The Left-leaning International Labor Organization is hardly capitalist, but nevertheless concedes that short-term jobs are a feature of stringent employment projections (Le Barbanchon and Malherbert, 2013, p.
 20).
 Furthermore, a paper by three French economists shows that any country with high employment protections would benefit from lowering those protections by increasing [low-skilled] employment (Cette et al., 2016).

 What would it look like if France relaxed its labor laws and employee protections?
 A panel of some of the foremost expert economists in Europe were asked last month about whether liberalizing France's labor markets by reducing employment protections and decentralizing union power would improve the French economy.
 Two thirds answered that it would improve France's economy.
-About the same percent also agreed that reducing employment protections would translated into reduced unemployment.
+About the same percent also agreed that reducing employment protections would translate into reduced unemployment.
 Most of those who did not agree were unsure.
 Why?
 They thought that the short-term might be problematic because overmanned firms might go to the wayside.
 That being said, when you remove the economists who were unsure, the ratio between those who thought it would help versus those who didn't was even more pronounced.
 Most economists agree that France's labor laws are too stringent, and that France would benefit from a more liberalized labor market.

 France provides a good example of what happens when labor regulations run amok.
 Even so, one can argue that France is just one country, one case study.
 After all, comparative politics reminds us that each country has its own unique set of circumstance, and that multiple phenomena simultaneously interact to create different results.
 On the other hand, the basics of comparative politics gives us the ability of analyzing cross-country data and phenomenon while reminding us that each country has its own unique dynamics.
 Even if France's dynamics are not identical to those of the United States or other countries, we can still draw some conclusions.